Zynga shares plummet as Facebook game craze wanes

 Since then, Facebook's messy IPO has dampened investors' appetite for consumer Internet stocks, while Zynga has struggled to ignite further growth and insiders have sold more than $500 million in stock.
 [ID:nL1E8GUBWV]

-Zynga shares were down 10 percent at $4.94 in afternoon Nasdaq trading.
+Zynga shares were down 9.5 percent at $5.03 in morning Nasdaq trading.

 ((bill.rigby@thomsonreuters.com)(+1 206 418 9236)(Reuters Messaging: bill.rigby.reuters.com@reuters.net)) Keywords: ZYNGA STOCK/